N11K6/Speech_DeNoiser_AE/README.md

   *The sound files for the above spectrograms can be found in the "audio_files" directory as "clean.wav", "noisy.wav" and "denoised.wav".*

 * To test the practical effectiveness of the denoising model, an input is chosen from the audio in the original dataset that was not included in the training samples.
-This is an utterance of the digit "five" by an entirely different speaker.
+This is an utterance of the word "five" by an entirely different speaker.
 From the images below, it can be seen that the autoencoder still manages to reconstruct the original spectrogram to a significant degree, while substantially reducing the surrounding noise.

   ![alt text](https://github.com/N11K6/Speech_DeNoiser_AE/blob/main/images/test_spectrograms.png?raw=true)